OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 I think our souls recognize these gestures of trust and react favorably to them.
 Our souls are then hungry for a bit more of this elixir, but they don't know where to turn.
 Design from Trust is the thread that connects these systems, so we can find other systems that share these traits, and even better: so we can redesign dysfunctional systems using consistent principles.

+Trust works not because people are perfect, but because agency awakens responsibility.

 ## History

 Believe it or not, my catalyst for these insights was the single word "[consumer](https://www.youtube.com/watch?v=4VfeuITmNUk)."
 Here's how that story unfolded for me.